anilvem1/CrmWebApiOAuth/README.md

     a.Username: username@domain.com
     b.Password: Password

-On the other hand, AppId /Secret is difficult to comprehend making it safer.
+On the other hand, Client ID /Client Secret is difficult to comprehend making it safer.
 For example, it could look something like below

-    a.AppId / Client ID: 82068d67-54a7-4698-a4eb-876dcc70b3c1
+    a.Client ID: 82068d67-54a7-4698-a4eb-876dcc70b3c1
     b.Client Secret: BD|m_hIy461-E!p&;u0l@7sPCab?579LA`iP5ek|5rD]V

-We can perform all Dynamics 365 Web API actions using AppID/ Client Secret instead of using the traditional username/password credentials.
+We can perform all Dynamics 365 Web API actions using Client ID/ Client Secret instead of using the traditional username/password credentials.
 This document provides step by step instructions to create and leverage this feature.

 ## Create an Azure AD Application